JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 ## News

+- January 2025: One paper is accepted by **ICLR 2025**.
+Congratulations to all my collaborators!
+  - *Joint Demonstration and Preference Learning Improves Policy Alignment with Human Feedback*

 - January 2025: Paper "*Riemannian Bilevel Optimization*" is accepted by **Journal of Machine Learning Research**!

 - November 2024: Paper "*A Riemannian ADMM*" is accepted by **Mathematics of Operations Research**!

 - September 2024: Two papers are accepted by **NeurIPS 2024**.
 Congratulations to all my collaborators!
-See you in Vancouver this December!
   - *Getting More Juice Out of the SFT Data: Reward Learning from Human Demonstration Improves SFT for LLM Alignment*
   - *SLTrain: a sparse plus low-rank approach for parameter and memory efficient pretraining*

 - August 2024: I'm very happy to receive the **INFORMS Computing Society Prize**!
-See you in Seattle this October!

 - August 2024: Paper "*Zeroth-order Riemannian Averaging Stochastic Approximation Algorithms*" is accepted by **SIAM Journal on Optimization**!